Iqra350/krock2_traversability/Guide.md

 ### Instructions

-Clone the repository and checkout the branch epfl_dev.
+## Create shared_folder outside the core folder

 Copy the content of folder `core/simulation/env/webots/krock/krock2_ros/worlds/controllers` to the shared folder which in turn should be outside the scope of the repository folder.

-This will be considered the `webots_base_dir` and is used when running webots outside the containerised tasks.
+## Run the simulation
 Open a three (t)erminals in `core/`.

 (t1)Bring up the ROS core container: